-Belfast Royal Academy and Ben Madigan Preparatory aim to ensure the provision of a safe and supportive learning environment for pupils of the School.
+Belfast Royal Academy aims to ensure the provision of a safe and supportive learning environment for pupils of the School.
 Everyone who works in the School - teachers, non-teaching staff and volunteers - has clear guidance on the action which is required where a pupil may be at risk of harm.
 In accordance with the Children (NI) Order 1995, the welfare of the pupil will be the paramount consideration in all decisions taken about him/her by staff of the school.